-Our background: At viso.ai, we power the end-to-end computer vision platform Viso Suite that enables leading companies to build, deploy and scale real-world computer vision systems.
-Viso Suite provides no-code AI to build vision pipelines and apply OCR as part of powerful Edge AI applications.
-Request a demo here.
+About us: Viso.ai provides the world’s only end-to-end computer vision platform Viso Suite.
+The solution enables leading companies to build, deploy and scale real-world computer vision systems.
+It enables teams to apply OCR to real-time video and read text or labels automatically.
+Get a demo here.

 Visual Text Recognition